codest40/terraform-aws-1/README.md

 # Terraform Infrastructure Project (Simple Fargate + ECR) Foundation

-- (NOTE): This infrastructure is a foundation prepared for any Dockerized app

----
 ## Project Overview

 This project demonstrates a full Infrastructure-as-Code (IaC) setup using Terraform and GitHub Actions for deploying a simple AWS architecture: